phamhung1701/match3/README.md

 # Braed - Match3

-**Braed** is a unique Match-3 strategy game that blends puzzle mechanics with RPG progression.
+**Braed** is a unique Match-3 strategy game that blends puzzle mechanics with roguelite.
 Players must match tiles to gather resources, cast powerful spells, and overcome increasing difficulties through Cycles and Trials.

 ## 🎮 Game Mechanics